A rather bizarre building in the middle of Albania

 's capital city Tirana

 .
-Its angled shape vaguely reminiscent of a pyramid and the fact that it was originally intended to be a mausoleum and museum for the country's deceased leader Enver Hoxha
+Its angled shape vaguely reminiscent of a pyramid and the fact that it was originally intended to be a museum in honor of the country's deceased Stalinist leader Enver Hoxha

 >More background info